Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 listening and interpreting

-My purpose is to be in deep relationship with harvesting.
+the seeds that were planted by our ancestors.
+My purpose is to be in deep relationship with harvesting our ancestors' dreams.

-our ancestors dreams and specifically with national black theater would be my mother who was the founder of National Black Theater in 1968.
+And specifically with National Black Theater, it would be my mother, who was the founder of National Black Theater in 1968.
+We're the oldest Black theater in New York City.

-And so, those seeds that she planted through the tumult of this country, through the pointing,
+And so those seeds that she planted through the tumult of this country, through the pointing,

-healing, and liberatory storytelling to our community in Harlem, really finishing her unfinished song is my because.
+healing and liberatory storytelling to our community in Harlem, really finishing her unfinished song is my because.
+And I think more specifically,

-you know, Dr.
+You know, Dr.

 Tyr was such a visionary woman that in her lifetime, like so many of our ancestors, who had revolutionary thoughts and ideas that never got to come to full fruition, I was the benefactor of all of that wisdom, but also all of that pain in the story and struggle of being forgotten.